 Flavor Boosters and Enhancers that Elevate Your Cake Batter

-Foolproof Baking Techniques for Even Rise and Perfect crumb
+Foolproof Baking Techniques for Even Rise and Perfect Crumb

 Prep and Cook Time

-- Preparation: 20 minutes
+Preparation: 20 minutes.

-- Cooking: 30-35 minutes
+Cooking: 30–35 minutes.

 Yield

-Serves 8-10 generous slices
+It yields 8–10 generous slices depending on thickness.

 Difficulty Level